 Request for Baptism

-The parents should make the request for the child to be baptized, if they are Mdina residents by contacting the Archpriest during parish office hours.
+The parents, being Mdina residents, should make the request for the child to be baptized, by contacting the Archpriest during parish office hours.

 Office Hours are: Mondays, Wednesdays, Fridays from 4.30pm – 5.30pm